SSWConsulting/SSW.Rules.Content/rules/desired-features-of-structuring-large-builds-in-vsnet/rule.md

 5. **Switchable** - The project should be able to switch between debug release and other versions
    - The project should be able to activate without debug.
    - A config should be made for a demo build.
-   - It should support a full release.
+   - It should support a full release